phetsims/rosetta/doc/admin-guide.md

 Starting, Stopping, and Checking
 --------------------------------

-You must have sudo privileges to execute the following commands.
+You need sudo permissions to run the following commands.

+Start:
+`sudo systemctl start rosetta`

+Stop:
+`sudo systemctl stop rosetta`

 Restart:
-`sudo systemctl stop rosetta`
-`grunt update-rosetta`
-`sudo systemctl start rosetta`
+`sudo systemctl restart rosetta`

-**NOTE: It is very important to run the `grunt update-rosetta` task before starting again because the `update-rosetta` task updates rosetta and its other dependencies (one of which is a parallel checkout of perennial, as of this writing) .**

 Check status:
 `sudo systemctl status rosetta`

+Here is an example of using this commands in context.
+When you've made a change to rosetta and need to pull that change onto the development or production server, the steps are as follows.
+The `update-rosetta` command pulls rosetta and its dependencies.
+- `cd /data/share/phet/translation-utility/rosetta`
+- `sudo systemctl stop rosetta`
+- `sudo -u phet-admin grunt update-rosetta`
+- `sudo systemctl start rosetta`

 View the log:
 `sudo journalctl -t rosetta`